Jasmine Lowson

-Jasmine Lowson (born 1972) is a British actress, journalist and presenter of Singaporean descent.
+Jasmine Lowson (born 1972) is a British actress, journalist and presenter of Chinese and Singaporean descent.

 Early life

-Lowson was born in Chatham, Kent, South East England to an English father and a Singaporean mother (née Yam Kheng Chan).
+Lowson was born in Chatham, Kent, South East England to an English father and a Chinese and Singaporean mother.
 She moved to Oxfordshire when she was a year old.
-When she was 16, her mother remarried and she moved to Bristol and currently resides in London.
-Her mother and step-father moved to Singapore, when her step-father got a professorship there.
+When she was 16, her mother remarried and they moved to Bristol; her mother and step-father moved to Singapore, when her step-father got a professorship there.
+Lowson currently lives in London.

 Career

 Journalism career

 Lowson has reported on Channel 4's The Big Breakfast prior to joining the BBC's Liquid News in September 2003.
 She became a presenter and reporter for ITN in June 2004; appearing on London Tonight on ITV London, the ITV News Channel and FYI Daily updates on ITV2.
 She continued to report for London Tonight until September 2012.